 Lightning isn't the only electrical trickery thunderstorms have up their sleeves.
 There's another world of weird, ghostly lights that most humans never see, dancing around the upper atmosphere above storms.
 They aren't really lightning in the traditional sense — "transient luminous events" or "atmospheric optical phenomena" are the preferred terms — but they're such recent discoveries we know little about them.

 Over the last 30 years, more Americans have been killed by lightning per year than by hurricanes or tornadoes, but because the deaths are spread out over more time and distance, it's "the most underrated weather hazard," according to NOAA.
-For some reason, a lot more men die from lightning strikes than women — in 2008, 79 percent of U.S. lightning fatalities were male, and from 1985 to 1995, 85 percent were.
+For some reason, a lot more men die from lightning strikes than women — since 2010, more than 78 percent of U.S. lightning fatalities were male.
 Lightning is also more frequent and severe in certain parts of the country, especially Florida, Texas and other states near the Gulf of Mexico.

 Cloud-to-ground lightning strikes can attack people in several ways.
 Being out in the open during a thunderstorm — or 30 minutes before or after one — isn't a good idea, and neither is standing near anything tall like a tree or pole.
 But ideally you should be inside, anyway.